Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 ## Upgrade from running teleport contract of alien world

-Just deploy the contract over the old teleport contract account and run the ini action.
+Just deploy the contract over the old teleport contract account, run the ini action and add all connected chains by executing the addchain action.

-Note: In this upgrade are additional tables, the structure of the old tables is not changed.
+**Note:** In this upgrade are additional tables, the structure of the old tables is not changed.

 # Install test suite on windows